fscorrupt/Posterizarr/README.md

 ### Docker
 - [Docker-Compose Example File](docker-compose.yml)
-  - Change `RUN_TIME` in yaml to your needs **24H Time Format**
+  - Change `RUN_TIME` in yaml to your needs **- You need to use 24H Time Format**
     - The Script gets executed on the Times you specified
     - Before starting the scheduled run it checks if another PPM process is running, if yes - the scheduled run will be skipped.
   - Change `volume` and `network` to fit your environment (Make sure you have the same network as your plex container when you use local IP of plex)
   - Change `TimeZone` to yours, otherwise it will get scheduled to a different time you may want it to.

-  if you manually watn to run the Script you can do it this way:
+  if you manually want to run the Script you can do it this way:

   **Automatic Mode:**
   ```sh